 When originally established, the statewide contract did not include middle school access to software or certificates.
 This access was added to the contract during the 2015-16 school year.
-As of August 1, 2022, Microsoft Imagine Academy now offers Coding in Minecraft by Prodigy Learning.
+As of August 1, 2022, Microsoft Imagine Academy began offering Coding in Minecraft by Prodigy Learning.
 Coding in Minecraft' by Prodigy Learning is a computer science credential program with supporting curriculum, delivered through Minecraft: Education Edition.
-The pathway includes four courses that immerse students in a Minecraft world to develop and prove their coding skills using MakeCode and JavaScript or Python.
-CCI Learning is partnered with Prodigy Learning to help with marketing based on its presence and relationship with WA teachers through Microsoft certification deployment.
-Adoption of this product includes 502 schools interested and 204 teachers trained, with 474 credentials earned the first year.
+The pathway includes four courses that immerses students in a Minecraft world to develop and prove their coding skills using MakeCode and JavaScript or Python.
+In 2022, CCI Learning partnered with Prodigy Learning to help with marketing based on its presence and relationship with WA teachers through Microsoft certification deployment.
+Now in the second year of implementation, the adoption of this product includes a total of 913 schools interested and 334 teachers trained, with 1,000 licenses deployed.
 This is a K-12 product that is deployed in all grade levels.
-Microsoft Technology Associate was retired and replaced by Microsoft Certified Fundamentals.
+In 2023, the Microsoft Imagine Academy was rebranded to Microsoft Certification Resources.
+Microsoft Technology Associate was retired in 2022 and replaced by Microsoft Certified Fundamentals.
 These role-based certifications meet current and upcoming skill gaps in technology.

-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

-The challenges faced during the pandemic of limited accessibility of testing for the students at home, the number of districts participating/using the software and/or providing testing are improving with nearly triple the number of students earning certifications from the previous year.
+The number of districts participating/using the software and/or providing testing continue to demonstrate achievement based on the number of students earning Microsoft certifications from the previous year.
 Below is the completion number of certifications by type: